juan-miii/gpt-telegram-bot/README.md

 2. Create a new secret key and copy it to the clipboard.
 This is your **OPENAI_API_KEY**.
 It should look like this: `xx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
 3. Paste it in your .env file in the field **OPENAI_API_KEY**
 4. Set!
-_Beaware that you will be using your own OpenAI credit so charges might be applied._
+_Be aware that you will be using your own OpenAI credit so charges might be applied._

 **Telegram Bot key:**
 1. Open Telegram in any of your devices